C45p4r/auto-gaming/README.md

 - Policy agent: set `HF_MODEL_ID_POLICY` in `.env`.
 The system auto-loads a local `transformers` pipeline or uses `huggingface_hub.InferenceClient` when `HF_INFERENCE_ENDPOINT_URL` is set.
 Falls back to heuristic on errors.
 - Judge agent: set `HF_MODEL_ID_JUDGE` to enable candidate selection via HF.
 Falls back to score-based vote on errors.
 - Optionally set `HUGGINGFACE_HUB_TOKEN` for gated models/endpoints.

+Setup (manual steps):

+1. Choose mode:
+   - Local policy on CPU: recommended to start with a small model (e.g., `TinyLlama/TinyLlama-1.1B-Chat-v1.0`).
+Large models (e.g., 7B) are slow on CPU.
+   - Hosted policy/judge: use `HF_INFERENCE_ENDPOINT_URL` or Serverless Inference via `huggingface_hub.InferenceClient`.
+2. Install PyTorch CPU if using local `transformers`:
+   - Windows (CPU):
+     - `pip install --index-url https://download.pytorch.org/whl/cpu torch`
+   - Verify: `python -c "import torch; print(torch.__version__)"`
+3. Create a Hugging Face account and token (if needed):
+   - Generate a PAT at `https://huggingface.co/settings/tokens` and set `HUGGINGFACE_HUB_TOKEN` in `.env`.
+   - If the model is gated, visit its model page and click “Agree/Accept” to enable downloads.
+4. Configure `.env`:
+   - `HF_MODEL_ID_POLICY=TinyLlama/TinyLlama-1.1B-Chat-v1.0` (example small CPU model)
+   - Optional judge: `HF_MODEL_ID_JUDGE=TinyLlama/TinyLlama-1.1B-Chat-v1.0`
+   - Optional hosted: `HF_INFERENCE_ENDPOINT_URL=https://...` (pointing to your TGI endpoint)
+   - Optional cache: set `HF_HOME` to move the HF cache directory (e.g., to a larger drive)
+5. Restart backend:
+   - `uvicorn app.main:app --reload`
+6. Verify it’s active:
+   - Start the agent from the UI.
+In the Status panel, the Task will mention `hf-policy` when the HF policy is used; otherwise it shows `policy-lite` (heuristic).
+   - Logs will also indicate model loading the first time.

+Troubleshooting:

+- Falls back to heuristic: missing/invalid `HF_MODEL_ID_POLICY`, model fetch errors, or runtime generation errors.
+Check logs and `.env`.
+- Import errors for `torch`: ensure PyTorch CPU is installed (step 2) or switch to hosted mode.
+- 403/401 on model download: accept the model’s license on its page and/or set a valid `HUGGINGFACE_HUB_TOKEN`.
+- Slow generations on CPU: switch to a smaller model or hosted endpoint via `HF_INFERENCE_ENDPOINT_URL`.

 Notes: